grfiv/healthcare_twitter_analysis/README.md

 Parse the text of a single tweet, or a concatenated string from many tweets, and return the individual words, hashtags, users mentioned, urls and sentiment score.

-    Input:  tweet_text: a string with the text of a single tweet
+    Input:  tweet_text: a string with the text to be parsed
             AFINN:      (optional) True
                         Must have "AFINN-111.txt" in your folder
                         but the function doesn't care what's in it